ForecastHealth/botech-protocol/README.md

   "subloops": []
 }
 ```
-NOTE - `links` are synonymous with `edges` here.

 `nodes` is a list of dictionaries representing nodes.
 `links` is a list of dictionaries representing links.
 `runtime` is optional, and is a dictionary of runtime variables.
 `metadata` is optional, and is a dictionary of key value pairs to be considered metadata.
 `subloops` is optional, and is a list of dictionaries representing subloop configurations.

 ### Nodes and Links
 Nodes and links are a collection of properties which forms the model structure.